-The UPF may indicate in PMF-Suspend Duplication Request message the type of traffic (i.e. GBR or non-GBR) for which traffic duplication is being suspended.
+The UPF may indicate in PMF-Suspend Duplication Request message:

+the type of traffic (i.e. GBR or non-GBR) for which traffic duplication is being suspended;

+If the Primary Access is not configured, the access leg to use when traffic duplication is suspended (i.e. 3GPP access or non-3GPP access).